ganeshjaiwal/Safari-Web-Extension-Demo/README.md

 1. Clone repo
 2. Open project with Xcode
-3.Before you run the this project in Xcode:
-  To develop without a certificate, each time Safari is launched, you must tell it to load unsigned extensions using the Develop menu:
+3. To develop without a certificate, each time Safari is launched, you must tell it to load unsigned extensions using the Develop menu:
   Open Safari and choose Safari > Preferences.
   Select the Advanced tab, then select the “Show Develop menu in menu bar” checkbox.
   Choose Develop > Allow Unsigned Extensions.
 The Allow Unsigned Extensions setting is reset when a user quits Safari; you must set it again the next time Safari is launched.